 APM services are foundational to keeping your application healthy and running smoothly.
 They’re key to ensuring customers have the best experience and are satisfied.

-But, it hasn’t always been the case that online services have used APM solutions and many businesses are behind the curve in adopting them, relying on engineers to build a custom solution without the proper tools or insight into all parts of their system.
+But, it hasn’t always been the case that online services have used APM solutions.
+The truth is many businesses are behind the curve in adopting them, relying on engineers to build a custom solution without the proper tools or insight into all parts of their system.
 Yet measuring performance is critical.
 It’s unlikely that you’d ever set up a physical business without metrics, a way to observe your business operations, and a tracking system in place.

 Applications are much the same–you need to know whether or not your customers abandon their carts, how performant your site is, if there are errors in the services you provide and what's causing those problems, the mean time it takes your team to resolve said errors, and more.

 Without the proactive insight that an APM service provides, you’re at significant risk for things like site latency and downtime.
 These make it more likely that you’ll lose new or returning customers, sales and revenue, and customer engagement.
-These aren’t always obvious unless you’re able to observe them, so an APM service will collect all the data you need to make decisions, visualize this information, bring problems to the surface, so you can ensure problems don’t occur in the future.
+Issues with latency and downtime always obvious unless you’re able to observe them, so an APM service will collect all the data you need to make decisions, visualize this information, bring problems to the surface.
+This ensures problems don’t occur in the future.

 It’s also worth thinking through whether or not you want your engineering team to spend valuable time DIYing an application performance monitoring solution for you.
 There’s a reason that third-party software companies have made so many tools available on the market for application performance monitoring.
 Simply put, it’s difficult to roll your own solution without spending a lot of money, effort, and time.
 In the end, purchasing a solution that’s already set up to give you the capabilities you need to have a fully observable system is worth it in both the short and long term.